Impact of corrosion on the safety and strength of concrete structures – Summary of the mechanisms

 - Estimate the load-carrying capacity now and in the future

 This article links together a range of issues to produce an overview of the effects of corrosion on reinforced concrete structures.
 Qualitative descriptions of the structural effects of corrosion are presented for a range of load-carrying mechanisms.
 Suggestions are then made for simple models that provide a quantitative means of assessing the safety and load-carrying capacity of corrosion-damaged concrete structures.
 Full details of the suggested modifications to UK code equations are contained in Appendix A of Reference 1 (click here to download).

-An article summarising the impact of other forms of deterioration and defects on structural safety and service life is available in this post, and a summary of what designers should do to minimise the risk of deterioration in new structures is available in this post.
+An article summarising the impact of other forms of deterioration and defects on structural safety and service life is available in this post, a summary of the influence of design and detailing on the safety of deteriorating concrete structures is available in this post, and a summary of what designers should do to minimise the risk of deterioration in new structures is available in this post.